ALM-Rangers/File-Owner-Extension/README.md

 Notices for certain third party software included in this solution are provided here: [Third Party Notice](ThirdPartyNotices.txt).

 ##Contribute
-Contributions to Show Area Path Dependencies are welcome.
+Contributions to File Owner are welcome.
 Here is how you can contribute:

 - Submit bugs and help us verify fixes
 - Submit pull requests for bug fixes and features and discuss existing proposals